Free Stuff Online- What motivates people to seek free options

 Who looks for Free Stuff Online?

-Company stories and statements along with all that feel good teamwork mumbo jumbo is for the staff, not the customers.
+Company stories and statements along with all that feel-good teamwork mumbo jumbo are for the staff, not the customers.
 We must remember to always think like a customer.

-When you visit a grocer, as a customer, the quality and price of the produce is the most important thing most people look for.
-We tend not to buy expensive poor quality produce or products that we don’t like.
+When you visit a grocer, as a customer, the quality and price of the product is the most important thing most people look for.
+We tend not to buy expensive poor quality products or products that we don’t like.

 Often online marketers tend to think about making the sale and forget about always offering value.
 If people have not unsubscribed from your email list and are still downloading the free stuff, then they are still in the market in my opinion.
 They are still looking.

 Patience is often rewarded